West Haddon Road

 Parents applying under this criterion may be required to provide evidence of the address.

 Home address (child’s):

 The child’s home address is defined as the address at which the child normally resides with their parent/carer at the time of application.
 If a child lives with parents who are separated, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night to Thursday night inclusive).
 If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child’s main address before we can process the application.

 Documentary evidence of ownership or rental agreement may be required together with proof of actual permanent residence at the property concerned.

 Twins or other multiple births:

-In the case of twins or other multiple births from the same household, if, when applying the oversubscription criteria, one twin or multiple birth is offered a place and the other is not, then a place will be offered to the other twin or multiple birth sibling above the published admission number of 238.
+In the case of twins or other multiple births from the same household, if, when applying the oversubscription criteria, one twin or multiple birth is offered a place and the other is not, then a place will be offered to the other twin or multiple birth sibling above the published admission number.
 If the qualifying sibling withdraws, then the second place (or places) will be forfeit.